Radiological warfare

-Radiological weapons are normally classified as weapons of mass destruction (WMDs), although radiological weapons can also be specific in whom they target, such as the radiation poisoning of Alexander Litvinenko by the Russian FSB, using radioactive polonium-210.
+Radiological weapons are normally classified as weapons of mass destruction (WMDs), with delivery methods explored including aerial dispersal and missile warheads.
+They can also be targeted at individuals, such as the assassination of Alexander Litvinenko by the Russian FSB, using radioactive polonium-210.

-Numerous countries have expressed an interest in radiological weapons programs, several have actively pursued them, and three have performed radiological weapons tests.
+Numerous countries have expressed an interest in radiological weapons programs, several have actively pursued them.
+Radiological weapons have been tested in the United States, Soviet Union, Ba'athist Iraq, Israel, and China.
+Some evidence also exists that Egypt and North Korea pursued radiological weapons.